gkalpak/aliases/README.md

     which commands require it (e.g. in `halp`).
     (Or make a real dependency - if it works for global bin scripts.)
 - Add unit tests.
-- (?)
-Add support for different commands, based on current OS.

 [build-status]: https://travis-ci.org/gkalpak/aliases